-flow #3 matches untracked packets coming back from server (10.0.0.2) and sends this to countrack.
-(Alternatively, we could have also combined flow #1 and flow #3 into one flow by not having the "in\port" match)
+flow #3 matches untracked packets coming back from server (10.0.0.2) and sends this to conntrack.
+(Alternatively, we could have also combined flow #1 and flow #3 into one flow by not having the "in_port" match)

-The syn-ack packet which has now gone through the countrack has the ct\state of "est".
+The syn-ack packet which has now gone through the conntrack has the ct_state of "est".

-Note: Conntrack puts the ct\state of the connection to "est" state when it sees bidirectional traffic, but till it does not get the third ack from client, it puts a short cleanup timer on the conntrack entry.
+Note: Conntrack puts the ct_state of the connection to "est" state when it sees bidirectional traffic, but till it does not get the third ack from client, it puts a short cleanup timer on the conntrack entry.